ipfs/ipfs-docs/docs/concepts/ipns.md

    > Published to k51qzi5uqu5dkkciu33khkzbcmxtyhn376i1e83tya8kuy7z9euedzyr5nhoew: /ipfs/QmUVTKsrYJpaxUT7dr9FpKq6AoKHhEM7eG1ZHGL56haKLG
    ```

-   `k51...` is the key of your IPFS installation.
+   `k51...` is the public key or IPNS name of the IPFS you are running.
+You can now change the file repeatedly, and, even though the CID changes when you change the file, you can continue to use this key.

 1. You can view your file by going to `https://gateway.ipfs.io/ipns/k51qzi5uqu5dkkciu33khkzbcmxtyhn376i1e83tya8kuy7z9euedzyr5nhoew`: